emmastrand/EmmaStrand_Notebook/_posts/2019-10-28-ImageJ-Bleaching-Analysis-Protocol.md

 2. Open "Bleaching ImageJ" google spreadsheet.
 3. In ImageJ: "File" > "Open" > Choose the desired photo.
 4. Open the histogram analysis option: "Analyze" > Histogram.
-5. From the five options at the bottom of the window, click "Live" and "RGB".
+5. Click "Live" and "RGB".
 Once in live, selecting different regions of the photo, the histogram will change intensity levels.

 6. Select each of the three color standards and record the mean value given by the histogram.
   1. Hover the mouse over a corner of the blue tape, right click to drag and select as much of the blue square as possible.
   2. On the histogram window, click through the "RGB" options: "Intensity (unweighted), Intensity (weighted), "R+G+B", "Red", "Green", and stop at "Blue".
 Record the Mean value in "Bleaching ImageJ" spreadsheet under "Blue.Standard".